 So after no luck at “just stumbling upon one” on the first day, the second day was a success.
 A few more searches later, I saw there were several outside of Bonnieux.
 After a picnic in Ansouis, fueled by cheese and strawberries from the market, I fired up the rental car with a renewed enthusiasm.

 From the hilltop viewpoint as we were leaving Bonnieux, we saw the landscape below sprinkled with lavender!
 We drove down the hill and finally spotted a field (made more visible by the 6 or 7 cars that were parked on the side of the road).
 These fields weren’t just filled with Instagram models in their early twenties.
 We saw a group of motorcyclists in leather taking photos, older couples and even a lady with her little dog.
 I was so sad we couldn’t bring Alfie on this trip!

 Then, of course, we too proceeded to take a few snaps with a bunch of other trespassers in some French guy’s lavender field.

 If you are like me and would prefer not to drive aimlessly in a foreign country, here are the coordinates of that lavender field: 43.851346, 5.280495.
 Finally satiated after a failed quest the day before, we moved on to Roussillon.

-After exploring the ochre trail and the town painted red (more on Roussillon to come), we headed back to Aix.
+After exploring the ochre trail and the town painted red, we headed back to Aix.
 We passed another field on the drive back between Roussillon and Gordes (coordinates: 43.917152, 5.269262).
 This one was slightly smaller, but I liked the cypress trees in the background and no one else was there.